home-assistant/addons/nginx_proxy/README.md

 If enabled, configure Nginx with a list of IP addresses directly from Cloudflare that will be used for `set_real_ip_from` directive Nginx config.
 This is so the `ip_ban_enabled` feature can be used and work correctly in /config/customize.yaml.

+### Option `listen_ipv6` (optional)

+If enabled, configure Nginx to listen on both IPv6 and IPv4.
+Default: Enabled

 ## Known issues and limitations

 - By default, port 80 is disabled in the add-on configuration in case the port is needed for other components or add-ons like `emulated_hue`.

+- Even with proper "trusted_proxies" configuration, Home Assistant may show an IP Ban/Notification that looks like an IPv6 Address.
+This is actually a translated IPv4 to IPv6 address.
+To change this functionality, set the `listen_ipv6` flag to false.
+This will prevent Nginx from listening to IPv6 and will translate addresses properly.

 ## Support